About This Blog

 15th October 1966 the Founding of the Black Panther Party

-Forty-six years ago today, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” as a blueprint for their envisaged revolution.
-Subtitled “What We Want and What We Believe”, this (literal) call-to-arms represented a … Continue reading
+On this day in 1966, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” for their envisaged revolution.
+Subtitled “What We Want and What We Believe”, this literal call-to-arms represented a significant shift … Continue reading

 16th October 1859 John Brown’s Raid on Harpers Ferry

 Harpers Ferry in northern Virginia, situated at the confluence of the Potomac and Shenandoah rivers, was chosen in 1794 by George Washington to be the site of the United States Federal Armory.
-And it was here one hundred and fifty-three … Continue reading
+And it was here on this day in … Continue reading

 Posted in World Events Leave a comment